ArsenyYankovsky/es-test-generator/readme.md

 # ES Test Generator

-An automatic test suite generator utilizing the [ExpoSE](https://github.com/ExpoSEJS/ExpoSE) symbolic executor.
+An automatic Jest test suite generator utilizing the [ExpoSE](https://github.com/ExpoSEJS/ExpoSE) symbolic executor.

 This project is currently in a proof of concept state.
 Feel free to report any issues and submit pull requests.